 Shoot Like a PRO Using an Ordinary Camera

-contrary to what most people believe, there's hardly a need to blow a whole year's worth of paychecks on digital SLR cameras and equipment to come out with fantastic shots if your end goal is just to wow your subjects.
-You can reap the rewards even with an ordinary camera, or a so-called "point-and-shoot" camera.
-If you're armed with proper knowledge and enough charm to get the right models to cooperate, you can take excellent photos with just about any camera.
+People love photographers who can make them look their best in pictures.Contrary to what most people believe, there's hardly a need to spend a lot of money on a digital SLR camera and accompanying equipment, to take fantastic shots and wow your subjects.
+You can reap the rewards of good photography, even with an ordinary camera, or a so-called "point-and-shoot" camera, if you're armed with proper knowledge and enough charm to relax your models, and get their cooperation.
+If you know what you're doing, you can take excellent photos with just about any camera.

 - 1Carefully read the user's manual, memorize the cameras features and play around with various settings before you step out into the field.Know your gadget by heart.Advertisement

 - 3Photography is all about lighting.
 You can start by using main source of light, which is the sun.
 If you need multiple light sources, then use reflectors or anything that will bounce off light to your subject.
-If you fancy shooting in dark places, however, avoid using your camera's flash when possible, as this will make your subject look washed out.Understand lighting.
+If you fancy shooting in dark places, however, avoid using your camera's flash when possible, as this will make your subject look washed out.
+Remember - when shooting in the sun, have it behind you.Understand lighting.

-- 4The less clutter a backdrop has, the more chances your photo will come out nicely.
-If doing landscapes, study the place and look for good angle where there are fewer distractions.Pay attention to details.
+- 4The less clutter the background has, the more chances your photo will come out nicely.
+If doing landscapes, study the place and look for good angle where there are fewer distractions.
+Indoors, keep your eyes open for light switches, too much confusion in the background, etc.Pay attention to details.

 - 5For starters, practice the "Rule of Thirds."
 It means dividing the frame into three smaller, imaginary frames horizontally and vertically with imaginary lines, and placing points of interest (i.e., the subject's eyes) along any of these lines to make the image look more balanced.
-Set your camera's focusing sensor on the subject first before shooting away.Observe proper composition.
+Set your camera's focusing sensor on the subject first, before shooting away.Observe proper composition.

 How to Become a Professional Photographer

-have made an excellent career choice and get paid for using your creative talents.
-Photography is actually one of the very few fields where college degrees and age are as not important as having a good eye, better quality product and self discipline.
-However, professional photography is considered by many as a competitive field.
+If you are contemplating becoming a professional photographer, then you have made an excellent career choice and you'll be paid for using your creative talents.
+Photography is actually one of the very few fields where college degrees and age are as not important as having a good eye, better quality product and self-discipline.
+Professional photography is a competitive field.
 Ideally, it is best that you start small and slowly perfect your craft and build an impressive portfolio of your best work.
 Below are some helpful tips on how to become a professional photographer and shoot like a pro.

 - 2Before getting hired by potential clients who are not your close family or friends, you need to have an impressive portfolio to showcase your best shots.
 Use pictures from different shots with multiple subject matter so you can show the range of your photography talents.
 Your portfolio must be composed of more than ten photos.
 The key here is to let your clients see all the great work you have done.Build your Portfolio.

 - 5Advertising your business is probably one of the most critical aspects to make it successful.
-Build a website, create business cards, talk to locals and discuss with them about your photography business.
+Build a website, create a Facebook page, create business cards, talk to locals and discuss your photography business with them.
 Clients will tap the services of professional photographers that have been recommended to them, or those that they have heard of before.Advertise your Business.